MESC2004/TC2005B_Videogame/README.md

 ![GameExamplePicture1](Images/GameEx1.jpeg)

 - Player Turn:
-Player is given the ption to swap the front card for one of the two back cards or leave the front card in combat.
+Player is given the option to swap the front card for one of the two back cards or leave the front card in combat.
+An effect of swapping cards is regenerating the card's original speed value.
+If a card that had 3 speed and used 2 goes back to having 3 speed when swapping.
+This is intended to help avoid defense card spamming.
 ![GameExamplePicture2](Images/GameEx2.jpeg)

 - If the player swaps the card the card placement changes, if not, it stays the same.